tatiana-perry/sdk-draft/checkoutsdk.md

 `@bigcommerce/checkout-sdk": "git+ssh://git@github.com:bigcommerce/checkout-sdk-js.git"`.
 Run `npm install` to install the package.

-In `assets/js/theme/checkout/checkout.jsx` we need to initialize a [`CheckoutService`](#addlink).
+In `assets/js/theme/checkout/checkout.jsx` we need to initialize a [`CheckoutService`](https://github.com/bigcommerce/checkout-sdk-js/tree/master/docs#createcheckoutclient).
 Then we are going to add in a Checkout.
 In this code we are importing React and the CheckoutService.
-The CheckoutService loads the intial checkout state.
-We first call `construtor(props)` then `super(props)` since we are accessing the `props` inside the construtor class we need to use `super(props)`.
+The CheckoutService loads the initial checkout state.
+We first call `constructor(props)` then `super(props)` since we are accessing the `props` inside the constructor class we need to use `super(props)`.
 To learn more about [`constructor`](https://reactjs.org/docs/react-component.html#constructor).
-After the component is mounted we log to the console the cart created, which has moved into the checkout portion.
+After the component is mounted using [`loadCheckout`](https://github.com/bigcommerce/checkout-sdk-js/blob/master/docs/classes/checkoutclient.md#loadcheckout) we log to the cart to the console using [`getCart`](https://github.com/bigcommerce/checkout-sdk-js/blob/master/docs/classes/checkoutselector.md#getcart), which has moved into the checkout portion.

 ```
 import React from 'react';